 Welcome to CIWA’s Quarterly BULLETIN!

-For the first time as CIWA Program Manager, I, Anders Jägerskog, am pleased to share this fifth quarterly edition of the Cooperation in International Waters in Africa Program (CIWA) Bulletin.
-We invite you to discover or rediscover CIWA’s latest news through blogs, articles, podcasts, and more.
+We are pleased to share this sixth quarterly edition of the Cooperation in International Waters in Africa Program (CIWA) Bulletin.

 Please make sure you are also following us on Twitter – @CIWAProgram.